-Motivational Interviewing Foundations Workshop:
+Motivational Interviewing Foundations Workshop or Webinar:

 Appropriate for a wide range of professionals and peer helpers.

-The Foundations skills workshop focuses on building an understanding of the spirit of MI and developing core skills, including using OARS (open-ended questions, affirmations, reflections, and summaries), responding to the way people talk about change, helping people to make Brief Action Plans, and understanding ‘resistance.’
+The Foundations skills training focuses on building an understanding of the spirit of MI and developing core skills, including using OARS (open-ended questions, affirmations, reflections, and summaries), responding to the way people talk about change, helping people to make Brief Action Plans, and understanding ‘resistance.’

 This course can accommodate 12 learners per group.